OriginChain

 Query as a subscription.
 The substrate is the stream.

 One HTTP GET, an SSE stream of every write that matches your prefix, the moment it lands.
-WAL-native - not Kafka-on-the-side.
+Streams every write as it lands - not Kafka-on-the-side.

 01